tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

-To obtain an independent estimate of effect size, we identified previous investigations which included between-subjects contrasts of varied and constant conditions following training on an accuracy based projectile launching task (Chua et al., 2019; Goodwin et al., 1998; Kerr & Booth, 1978; Wulf, 1991).
+To obtain an independent estimate of effect size, we identified previous investigations which included between-subjects contrasts of varied and constant conditions following training on an accuracy-based projectile launching task (Chua et al., 2019; Goodwin et al., 1998; Kerr & Booth, 1978; Wulf, 1991).
 We then averaged effects across these studies, yielding a Cohen’s f =.43.
 The GPower 3.1 software package (Faul et al.,